Kingfisher Class is taught by Mrs Smith, supported by Mrs Baigent.

 We are a mixed age class of Year 5 and Year 6 pupils.

-We work hard in Turtles Class, but we also have lots of fun!
+We work hard in Kingfisher Class, but we also have lots of fun!

 The children will continue to develop their mental fluency skills (times tables and arithmetic) as well as their written skills solving the four operations, with a particular emphasis on learning mastery images and models to support their learning in greater depth.
 The next four weeks will focus particularly on place value and number.